ct-report/SK/README.md

 # SK
 Contact Tracing - Slovakia

-**Covid19 ZostanZdravy** developed by Slovak volunteers/experts in partnership with Sygic for the Slovak National Health Information Centre (state-funded organization founded by the Ministry of Health of the Slovak Republic).
+**Covid19 ZostanZdravy** developed by Slovak volunteers/experts (in partnership also with Sygic) for the Slovak National Health Information Centre (state-funded organization founded by the Ministry of Health of the Slovak Republic).

 Centralized solution that relies on Bluetooth/BLE (proximity tracing) + GPS location.
 When there is an interaction with another peer > 15 minutes, the app submits GPS location + peer ID to the server.